kasmtech/KasmVNC/README.md

 # KasmVNC - Linux Web Remote Desktop

 <a href="https://kasmweb.com"><img src="https://kasm-static-content.s3.amazonaws.com/logo_kasm.png" width="300"><a/>

+KasmVNC provides remote web-based access to a Desktop or application.
+While VNC is in the name, KasmVNC differs from other VNC variants such as TigerVNC, RealVNC, and TurboVNC.
+KasmVNC has broken from the RFB specification which defines VNC, in order to support modern technologies and increase security.
+KasmVNC is accessed by users from any modern browser and does not support legacy VNC viewer applications.
+KasmVNC uses a modern YAML based configuration at the server and user level, allowing for ease of management.

 [Kasm Technologies](https://www.kasmweb.com) developed Kasm Workspaces, the Containerized Streaming Platform.
 Kasm has open-sourced the Workspace docker images, which include containerized [full desktops and apps](https://github.com/kasmtech/workspaces-images) and [base images](https://github.com/kasmtech/workspaces-core-images) intended for developers to create custimized streaming containers.
 These containers can be used standalone or within the [Kasm Workspaces Platform](https://www.kasmweb.com) which provides a full Enterprise feature set.
-KasmVNC is used as the streaming tech for our container images, however, you can use KasmVNC for individual servers.
-While the term VNC is in the name, KasmVNC is not compliant with the RFB spec and has different goals than other VNC projects:

-  - Modern - KasmVNC is designed to provide a web accessible remote desktop.
-It comes with a web server and websocket server built in.
-There is no need to install other components.
-Simply run and navigate to your desktop's URL on the port you specify.
-While you can still turn on the legacy VNC port, it is disabled by default and will not work with legacy VNC clients.
-  - Secure - The RFB specification (VNC) limits the password field to 8 characters, so while the client may take a longer password, only the first 8 characters are sent.
-KasmVNC defaults to HTTPS with HTTP Basic Auth and disables the legacy VNC authentication method which is not sufficiently secure for internet accessible systems.
-  - Simple - KasmVNC aims at being simple to deploy and configure.

 ## Documentation